reusserdesign/CSS-Conventions/README.md

 Only one style should exist across the entire source of your project.
 Always be consistent in your use of whitespace.
 Use whitespace to improve readability.

 * _Never_ mix spaces and tabs for indentation.
 * Choose between soft indents (spaces) or real tabs.
 Stick to your choice without fail.
-(Preference: spaces)
+(Preference: tabs)
-* If using spaces, choose the number of characters used per indentation level.
-(Preference: 4 spaces)
+* If using spaces, choose the number of characters used per indentation level for consistency.

 Tip: configure your editor to "show invisibles".
 This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace, and avoid polluting commits.